Team

 CineMAP Japan 2024 Team

 Rami Ghandour received their M.A in Asian Studies from the University of Oregon and a B.A in Asian Studies from Skidmore College.
-Rami’s interests lie in the intersections of gender and memory in contemporary Japanese culture, focusing on popular cinema and literature.
-Their M.A thesis focused on the memories of the popular icon Tora-san within a contemporary film continuing the “Its Tough Being a Man” film series.
+Rami's interests lie in the intersections of gender and memory in contemporary Japanese culture, focusing on popular cinema and literature.
+Their M.A thesis focused on how memories of the popular icon Tora-san are deployed within the contemporary continuation of the "It's Tough Being a Man" film series to evoke nostalgia.

 Dave McLaughlin